-• The Committee would benefit by having more input and by having a person who could eventually become a full Committee member.

-- The apprentice's Company would benefit from the extensive training and the wealth of knowledge that the analyst would bring back to the Company. - After completing the apprenticeship (2 years) there will be a Certificate of Recognition from the Executive in appreciation of the apprentice's contributions and conversion to a full member. - The travel expenses associated with attending Committee meetings will be borne by the apprentice's company.
+- The Committee would benefit by having more input and by having a person who could eventually become a full Committee member. - The apprentice's Company would benefit from the extensive training and the wealth of knowledge that the analyst would bring back to the Company.

-Contact the Classification Committee or the EphMRA General Manager if you would like to be nominated for this position.
+Contact the Classification Committee or the EPHMRA General Manager if you are interested in this position.